ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     backup
-      Determines if a backup should be made of an existing data set when *disposition=new*, *replace=true*, and a data set with the desired name is found.
+      Determines if a backup should be made of an existing data set when :emphasis:`disposition=new`\ , :emphasis:`replace=true`\ , and a data set with the desired name is found.

-      *backup* is only used when *replace=true*.
+      :emphasis:`backup` is only used when :emphasis:`replace=true`.

       | **required**: False
       | **type**: bool